withastro/astro/docs/src/pages/core-concepts/astro-components.md

 ---
 layout: ~/layouts/MainLayout.astro
 title: Astro Components
+description: An intro to the .astro component syntax.
 ---

 **Astro Components** (files ending with `.astro`) are the foundation of server-side templating in Astro.
 Think of the Astro component syntax as HTML enhanced with JavaScript.